 This program is aimed at providing six months of instruction and assistance to a cohort group of usually fewer than 100 participants to ensure the government authority is able to provide adequate logistics, computers and other required devices, although there is no limit on the number of attendees.
 Kolau, alongside its partners in this endeavor, provides a curriculum, instruction and remote assistance that are complemented by the resources provided.
 Kolau's partnerships with other companies and programmists make it possible for this effort to be implemented anywhere, at any time, for as many unemployed youth as needed.

-Currently, we are establishing connections with government authorities to begin the first programs in February 2017.
+Currently, we are establishing connections with government authorities to resume the program in 2018-2019.
 We encourage you to write to your government representatives and ask them to participate.
 For any questions, you can reach us at firstname.lastname@example.org